ITPCDevelopers/strapi-plugin-ckeditor/README.md

-A plugin enabling rich-text editing via CKEditor.
+A plugin enabling rich-text editing via CKEditor 5.
 It is based on official [plugin](https://github.com/ckeditor/strapi-plugin-ckeditor)

 ## Development